fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 between the maximum and the minimum values.
 For more information refer to the subpackage :code:`fairlearn.metrics`.

-What traps can we fall into when abstracting a social problem?
+What traps can we fall into when modeling a social problem?
 --------------------------------------------------------------

 Machine learning systems used in the real world are inherently sociotechnical